 These aren’t exactly the golden egg in terms of ROI.
 But, the Treasury’s inflation-protected securities (TIPS) weather stock market storms well.
 A decline in the economy can trigger lower interest rates which makes them more valuable.
 And, since they are backed by the Treasury, these investments can offer protection during bankruptcy as a result of a trade war.

 The cost of gold has escalated by 19 percent since the first of the year—a testament to its standing.
 Gold is highly regarded as a good investment during troubled times, as it has been for hundreds of years.
 And the fact that China stockpiled 100 tons of gold to cushion the recent trade war’s affects lends even more credibility to that precious metal’s value.

 An Easy Way to Invest in Alternative Assets

 Investing in alternative assets is not a brand new idea.
 It’s one strategy people like Warren Buffet and Mitt Romney used to build their own massive fortunes.
-Using a self-directed IRA makes investing in alternatives easy—because you can choose the assets for your retirement plan instead of being bound to traditional stocks and mutual funds that a typical plan custodian limits you to.
+A self-directed IRA makes investing in alternatives easy–you choose the assets for your retirement plan instead of relying solely on traditional stocks and mutual funds that a typical plan custodian limits you to.

 Also, the investments listed above aren’t your only choices.
 There is an incredibly large pool of alternative assets you can choose from to protect your retirement funds.
 But this strategy is not limited to times of market volatility, either.
 Many savvy investors use alternatives to hedge their investments on the market even when the market is performing well.